Lessons Learned Growing Up In a Call Center-Call Center Management

-She told me there is another word that I could substitute for trust.
+She told me there is another word that I could substitute for a trust.
 This is a word that is really the pinnacle of management.
-The word you really want to be used to describe you as a person in business.
+The word you really want to be used to describe you as a person in the business.
 She told me to let her know when she thought I figured out what that word was.
 This really puzzled me.
 WHAT WAS IT!!!

 I took some time and thought about all of this.
-This is what I have come up with over the past couple years of thinking about this new “management equation”.
+This is what I have come up with over the past couple of years of thinking about this new “management equation”.

 There is so much that this entails that it really is a lifelong progression with no true ending point.
-It starts when you are very young in a management position with the basics of making sure you are on time, dressed appropriately and care about doing a good job.
+It starts when you are very young in a management position with the basics of making sure you are on time, dressed appropriately, and care about doing a good job.
 As you get more experienced it gets more complex.
 You turn from looking out for yourself to developing and looking out for those that work for you.
-It’s much more than not backstabbing, not using bad language or not lying, all things we associate with character.
+It’s much more than not backstabbing, not using bad language, or not lying, all things we associate with the character.
 It boils down to doing the right thing for those around you no matter how tough it may be.

 In its truest form Competence is the ability to make more good decisions than bad ones.

-It’s putting in the time and effort, listening to your team, taking suggestions and putting together the best answer to a solution.
+It’s putting in the time and effort, listening to your team, taking suggestions, and putting together the best answer to a solution.
 When I first started my Type A personality felt threatened when someone else had an idea no matter how good it was!
 I had a lot to learn.

 This is VITAL.
 Now I understand it is not everyone’s personality to rah rah and high five people.
 That’s ok.
 All this really means is that you need to be POSITIVE in dealing with people.
-You need be a more of a positive influence than a negative one.
+You need be more of a positive influence than a negative one.

 This does not mean that if you are taking some kind of corrective action (I hate that term by the way) that you need to have two nice things for every “negative” thing you say to them.
 That ridiculous in my mind, every situation is different and I’m not going to make up nice things to say if they are not warranted at that time.
 I believe that weakens your message